Environmental Biotechnology: Revolutionizing better Sustainability in 2024

 1. The Exxon Valdez Oil Disaster

-reaction to the 1989 Exxon Valdez oil disaster was one of the first and best-known uses of environmental biotechnology.
-By using microorganisms to degrade the oil, the environmental effect was greatly reduced.
+The 1989 Exxon Valdez oil spill disaster was one of the first and most well-known applications of environmental biotechnology.
+Microorganisms had degraded the oil and greatly reduced the environmental impact.

 2. Microbial Fuel Cell Applications in Wastewater Management